-COVID-19 has had a profound effect on every aspect of our lives.
-The University of Waterloo is committed to creating a brighter outlook for our students and employers.
-Many businesses are at risk because they lack a strong digital approach.
-By equipping our students with the digital skills and talents to find work and make a significant contribution to organizations of all kinds, Waterloo is paving the road to a strong future.
+The University of Waterloo is committed to ensuring you are prepared to face the changing landscape of work.
+By equipping you with the digital skills and talents to find work and make a significant contribution to organizations of all kinds, Waterloo is paving the road to a strong future.

-Here is how you can equip yourself to succeed in an ever-changing and complex world of work.
+Here is how you can set yourself up to succeed in an ever-changing and complex world of work.

-These mini-courses are designed to introduce you to the fundamental concepts of website development, digital and video marketing, and problem analysis.
-The course bundle is offered to all students at no charge.
-You can take all the mini-courses or sign up for any of the mini-courses individually.
+These micro-courses are designed to introduce you to the fundamental concepts of website development, digital and video marketing, and problem analysis.
+We offer the micro-course bundle to all students at no charge.
+There is no limit on the number of micro-courses you can take!
 You don’t need to have any previous experience in any of these areas of expertise.

 The purpose of these workshops is to introduce students to the rudimentary concepts of digital marketing.
 Students will emerge from these workshops with a foundational knowledge that is essential to more advanced or independent learning, and a curated list of quality resources in which they may pursue further skills development.

-This mini-course has been generously provided by the Stratford School of Interaction Design and Business.
+This micro-course has been generously provided by the Stratford School of Interaction Design and Business.

 About Stratford School of Interaction Design and Business